 The Hybrid bike tire requires a pressure level between the road bike and mountain bike.
 The range for this pressure is between 50 – 70 psi.

-- Hybrid bike with aluminum dual-sport frame and suspension fork, delivering go-anywhere versatility.
-700c wheels are best fit riders 68 to 72 inch tall
+- Hybrid bike with an aluminum dual-sport frame and suspension fork that offers limitless adaptability with 700c wheels that fit to riders 5'4" to 6'2' tall

 - Triple-density ergonomic grips and sport saddle touch key comfort points to soften the ride

 The bike with the smallest range is the kid’s bike which is between 20 – 40 psi.